 Now, you need to come up with key results that will allow you to tell whether you got to your objective.
 Define about 1 to 4 key results per objective.
-Each of them need to be specific, inspiring or hard to achieve, and measurable (either numerical or show an increase or reduction or that something has been generated).
+Each of them needs to be specific, inspiring or hard to achieve, and measurable (either numerical or show an increase or reduction or that something has been generated).
 Yet, they shouldn’t be based on vanity metrics.

 To accomplish our OKR, having a predictable way of sourcing quality prospects, our key results could be: